 Tummy Tuck Surgery

 For many patients in Los Angeles, a tummy tuck, or abdominoplasty is an excellent option to remove the pudge below the belly button, particularly after pregnancy when the muscles separate.
 This procedure is often combined with liposuction to create a more sculpted result.
-The unwanted fat from lipo can be used to plump up the buttock with fat grafting, known as the Brazilian butt lift.
+The unwanted fat from liposuction can be used to plump up the buttock with fat grafting, known as a Brazilian butt lift.
 The removed fat can also be placed into the face to restore a youthful facial profile.
+This is called fat grafting.
+More about this procedure can be found here.

 Abdominoplasty can dramatically reduce the appearance of a protruding abdomen.
 The results are immediate and dramatic.